What are the issues between Ukraine and Russia? The crisis explained

 Ukraine’s airports have been shut down temporarily and secured against potential Russian aircraft landings while Russia has closed its own airspace around the border to civilian access for the next four months.

-Ukrainian president Volodymyr Zelensky said the government is introducing martial law on all territories of the state and urged citizens to stay at home as much as possible.
+Ukrainian president Volodymyr Zelensky said the government was introducing martial law on all territories of the state and urged citizens to stay at home as much as possible.

 Tensions in Eastern Europe escalated on Monday when Mr Putin moved to officially recognise the pro-Russian breakaway regions of the Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) as independent states, enabling him to move military resources into those areas in anticipation of the coming assault under the guise of extending protection to allies.